The revenue you bring in directly correlates with your sales cycle length.

 - Establish top performers on the sales team as leaders or mentors to coach fellow reps.

-9. Revisit your sales messaging and sales assets with the content team
+9. Revisit your sales messaging and assets with the content team

 Where to start: